PS5 vs Xbox series X

-As for backwards compatibility, well, it looks like the Xbox series X has the upper hand.
-The PS5 is going to be backwards compatible with a majority of ps4 titles, though it won’t be compatible with every single one of them.
-But we assume the big titles like Horizon Zero Dawn, Uncharted 4, God of War and more will be playable on the PS5 at launch.
+As for backward compatibility, well, it looks like the Xbox series X has the upper hand.
+The PS5 is going to be backward compatible with a majority of ps4 titles, though it won’t be compatible with every single one of them.
+But we assume the big titles like Horizon Zero Dawn, Uncharted 4, God of War, and more will be playable on the PS5 at launch.

 The Xbox series X will support all games playable on the Xbox One.
-On top of all that it’s even backwards compatible with Xbox 360 and original Xbox console titles.
-But only if those titles are supported through backwards compatibility on the Xbox One.
-So technically the Xbox series X is backwards compatible with four generations of gaming.
+On top of all that it’s even backward compatible with Xbox 360 and original Xbox console titles.
+But only if those titles are supported through backward compatibility on the Xbox One.
+So technically the Xbox series X is backward compatible with four generations of gaming.
 While the PS5 is only compatible with two, which is a big win for Xbox series X.

 So the final thing is which console you should choose?
 If your budget is much bigger then you probably want to go with the one without the disk drive on at the PlayStation side.
 Of course, it looks amazing, it’s really cool and you get the spider-man exclusive.

 The specs are pretty good as we know.
 In terms of CPU and GPU, the Xbox series X should slightly have better performance than the PlayStation 5.
 However, as we know the PlayStation 5 has a better SSD which would mean the PlayStation should actually have faster load times and faster load times between each app if you’ve got multiple games open.

 Hi, I’m Karunamay Murmu.
 Blogger, Web Developer by profession, and hardcore PC gamer by hobby.
 Playing video games since when I was 10 years old.
 Have special respect for gaming and PC.